Experienced Divorce Mediation Attorneys In NJ And NY

 Divorce Mediation is a family-centered process in which an impartial third party meets with a divorcing couple to help them reach a mutual and informed agreement for the terms of their separation, divorce or post-divorce dispute.

-Mediation is an informal process in which the parties themselves are in control and empowered to make their own decisions.
-Mediation seeks to reduce the tension and trauma of divorce, not increase it.
+Divorce mediation is an informal process in which the parties themselves are in control and empowered to make their own decisions.
+Divorce mediation seeks to reduce the tension and trauma of divorce, not increase it.
 This enables couples to achieve a sense of wholeness after the emotional and financial chaos of ending their marriage.
 Mediation does not require each spouse to view the other as an adversary.
 Instead, the mediator helps the couple work together to find the best way to separate.
-Mediation aims to reduce hostile feelings, so that individuals can better adjust to the separation or divorce and plan for the future.
+Divorce mediation aims to reduce hostile feelings, so that individuals can better adjust to the separation or divorce and plan for the future.

 Through this collaborative environment, couples negotiate their own agreement and, in the process, develop the tools for resolving future differences.
 Conflict can cause the productive airing of differences and can lead to creative solutions that address the changing needs of all family members.